Become an Agency

 A United Way Partner Agency is a 501 (c)(3) nonprofit organization that has applied for United Way funding through the Community Investment Process – a donor driven review system – and is currently receiving United Way funding.

-Local nonprofits seeking Partner Agency status must submit an application by February 1 for consideration.
+Local nonprofits seeking Partner Agency status must submit a Letter of Intent by 5 p.m. on the last business day in December for consideration, with full applications due by 5 p.m. on the first business day in February.
 Interested organizations should first meet the following minimum criteria:

 - Render valid human service programs which meet a genuine community need.